-It’s no secret that a negative news article can wreak serious havoc on your brand or image.
+Negative news article can wreak serious havoc on your brand or personal reputation.
 This is especially true when that news article comes from a reputable or popular publication.
-Those are the most difficult to counter because they tend to rank at the top of search results pages where the whole world can easily see them.

 5 Steps To Remove A News Article From The Internet